nodejs/node/doc/api/assert.md

 invariants.
 The module provides a recommended [`strict` mode][] and a more lenient legacy mode.

-For more information about the used equality comparisons see [MDN's guide on equality comparisons and sameness][mdn-equality-guide].

 ## Class: assert.AssertionError

 A subclass of `Error` that indicates the failure of an assertion.
 All errors